erikajoh/disneycity/README.md

 	+ The bus is our own personal Chocobus!
 (The yellow flightless bird on the roads)
 	+ The bus uses a queue that is updated to determine its route.
 This route is set at the beginning and cannot be changed.
 Nor will the bus change course for another vehicle.
 	+ If a person wants to get off at the same stop he gets on, he just walks to his destination.
+	+ All people if prompted to go a far distance will bus.
+People who prefer walking will walk farther before taking the bus.
 	+ The truck is a flying Pelipper (white bird with huge beak).
 As such, the truck may fly over any tile but still responds to collisions with other agents.
 	+ The truck goes to an idle position next to the market.
 	+ Everything is animated.
 People have an animation to show that they are entering a building.
 Cars sadly do not.
 	+ Unit tests for the animation system and the transportation controller are located in src/transportation/Tests/
 	+ Redesigned city view for new buildings
 	+ Created dynamic camera panning feature for city view
+	+ Intersection prevents agents from moving through according to stop light.
+Agents will not recalculate A* if they encounter a stop light.
+	+ A* now only recalculates based on areas the agent knows are blocked and will stay blocked
+	+ The crash scenario forces cars to drive recklessly and crash into everything any anything in their way.
+It also freezes the traffic light to gaurantee the rear ending of some cars.
+Not meant for a stand alone scenario.
+The normal crash chance is 1%.

 + **_Dylan (Bank and Workplace Property Panel on the GUI):_**